tigert/betaflight-fonts/README.md

 # Experimental fonts for Betaflight OSD
 Some bitmap fonts for BetaFlight on-screen-display &mdash; for now there is just one.

+  * Clarity – `clarity.mcm` – Large and readable font that that also tries to look nice.

 ![Screenshot](screenshot.png)

 To try this font, upload it to your flight controller using the Font Manager in the Betaflight Configurator app.
 The Font Manager can be found in the OSD configuration page of the configurator.